Everyone should have a goal to build savings.

 Now that I’m self employed I tend to automate my savings by expense.
 For example every month I automatically transfer a set amount to save up for my car insurance bill that I pay semi-annually.

 I also have savings accounts set up for my emergency fund and pet emergency fund with automated transfers weekly.

 Each separate savings account has a different amount automatically saved.
 With the car insurance fund I know I’ll be using all of that money when the bill comes due.
 With my various emergency funds, I use them when needed so the amount in each account fluctuates.

 8. Choose the Rules for When You Save

-With Qapital you can set the terms for when you save.
-While it does offer a roundup savings option, it also allows rules like saving a certain amount when you hit a step goal.
 You could even set a rule to save when it rains, a literal rainy day fund.
-It is all goal oriented.
-I’ve just started saving with Qapital in May after Digit started charging and I’ve already saved over $2,000 for taxes and a vacation.
+It is all goal-oriented.
+I’ve just started saving and I’ve already saved over $2,000 for taxes and a vacation.